garretchristensen/BestPracticesManual/Manual.md

 <span id="_Replication_1" class="anchor"><span id="_Ref272134889" class="anchor"><span id="_Toc275620941" class="anchor"><span id="Replication" class="anchor"></span></span></span></span>Replication
 ======================================================================================================================================================================================================

-‚ÄúEconomists treat replication the way teenagers treat chastity ‚Äì as an ideal to be professed but not to be practised.‚Äù‚ÄîDaniel Hamermesh, University of Texas at Austin Economics
+"Economists treat replication the way teenagers treat chastity - as an ideal to be professed but not to be practised."‚ÄîDaniel Hamermesh, University of Texas at Austin Economics

-‚ÄúReproducibility is just collaboration with people you don‚Äôt know, including yourself next week‚Äù‚ÄîPhilip Stark, UC Berkeley Statistics
+"Reproducibility is just collaboration with people you don't know, including yourself next week"‚ÄîPhilip Stark, UC Berkeley Statistics

 Replication, in both practice and principle, is a key part of social science research.
 We first define what exactly replication using the